5th Congressional District, Republican

 Current Term 2019-2025

-University of Colorado Regent Chance Hill is a Colorado Springs attorney, working as an associate with the law firm Sherman & Howard LLC.
+University of Colorado Regent Chance Hill is a Colorado Springs attorney working as an in-house general counsel.
+Previously, Chance worked as a junior associate with the law firm Sherman & Howard L.L.C.

 Before becoming an attorney, he served for three years as an officer and analyst with the Central Intelligence Agency (CIA), including a brief undercover assignment in the Middle East.
 While working at the agency, Hill also wrote analytical products for the president and the National Security Council, and briefed senior State Department officials.